The Gift of a Crown by Bill Childers

 He knew anything less would destroy this gift to humankind.

-His gaze came to rest on this maiden fair... the search was
+His gaze came to rest on this maiden fair... the search was now complete,

 Copyright : December 1982